SMSpp-Project/MILPSolver/README.md

 ## Build

-You can use CMake to build the project.
-Before that, edit the main SMS++ CMakeLists.txt with the proper directory of CPLEX header files.
-Then, go in the main SMS++ directory and type:
+You can use CMake to build the project, go in the main SMS++ directory and type:

      mkdir build